Build Conversation

 Angel: It looks like the conversation history is empty.
 How can I assist you today?

 Monster: Hello!
-I'm Monster, your helpful assistant.
+I'm Monster, your friendly assistant.
 It seems like we're starting fresh here.
-How can I assist you today?
-Whether you have questions, need help with a task, or just want to chat, I'm here for you!
+How can I help you today?
+Whether you have questions, need some information, or just want to chat, I'm here for you!

 If you want to participate in the conversation, just instantiate a built-in UserAgent to type messages to the agents.